 You should have no trouble getting there, since Belvedere 21 is a hop, skip and jump from Vienna’s biggest public transport hub: Hauptbahnhof station.

 Subway: Take the U1 line to Hauptbahnhof.
 It’s actually a little bit of a walk to the museum, simply because the station is huge and one end is a long way from the other end.
+Take a compass and a survival pack, just in case.

 Tram/bus: It’s a shorter walk from the Quartier Belvedere tram stop, which is on the 18, D and O tram lines.
 Or take the 69A bus to Arsenal, which is even closer.